Fuzhou people: Dialects

-City History
+City history

 Fuzhou throughout the 1800s had many missionaries from the West coming in and out of the city.
 The lack of communication between government officials and local town people led to uproar among local residence regarding missionaries.
-Although around 1850 five major port were allowing foreigners to reside temporarily for missionary work, Fuzhounese people believed only their city was allowing this.
+Although around 1850 five major ports were allowing foreigners to reside temporarily for missionary work, Fuzhounese people believed only their city was allowing this.
 Fuzhou natives were against missionaries as well as confronting Europeans in regards to business arrangements.
 At the same time Fuzhou had missionaries present, other cities such as Guangzhou started rebelling against foreigners.
-Daoist people as well as monks showed hospitality towards missionaries unlike most other residents.
+While Daoist people as well as monks showed hospitality towards missionaries unlike most other residents.
 Following the lead of Guangzhou people, Fuzhounese natives soon also rebelled.
 Miscommunication was a large part of misunderstanding by Fuzhounese people.
 During the 1800s there were five port cities that were of interest of Europeans.
 Shanghai and Ningbo in addition of Fuzhou, were also allowing residency for missionaries during this time.
 The western powers felt similar resentment towards China as China did on the West.

-Education and Technology
+Education and technology

-Throughout the Ming and Qing Dynasties, local lineages were of high importance.
+Throughout the Ming and Qing dynasties, local lineages were of high importance.
 The success rate regarding education throughout Fuzhou was often linked to the lineage members.
 As part of a lineage, it was the responsibility of a community to ensure successful education occurred.
 Education began as a private matter and not regulated throughout different lineages.
-The ability for a lineage to teach the fundamentals would determine people's later success with examinations given throughout much of China.
+The ability for a lineage to teach the fundamentals would determine people's later success with imperial examinations given throughout much of China.
 Shu-yuan were considered highly educated people who succeeded on given examinations.
-Many of these shu-yuan, around eighteen, were associated with Fuzhou province throughout Ming and Qing dynasty.
+Many of these shu-yuan, around eighteen, were associated with Fuzhou fu throughout Ming and Qing dynasty.
 Some of the eighteen may have been from Song dynasty.
 However, there is less evidence to back up those claims.

-Although over time southern Fujian Province (Minnan region) is more developed in terms of technology and resources, Fujian decided on the capital Fuzhou which is in North Fujian.
+Although over time southeastern Fujian Province is more developed in terms of technology and resources, Fujian decided on the capital Fuzhou which is in North Fujian.
 Fujian has had a lower rate of urbanization in comparison to China as a whole.
 As a result, in provinces such as Fuzhou, the locals tend to be behind on methods in regards to agriculture and technological advancements.
 Fujian is rich in their ability to fish due to their location along the coastline.
 Fuzhou can not only participate in fishing itself but also the transporting of goods along the sea.
 Due to the richness of resources, the desire for migration to Fuzhou is high.
 As a result, people desiring to move to Fuzhou must have high education levels as well as skills necessary to contribute to the society.